openstack/magnum/doc/source/dev/mesos.rst

     $ ssh ubuntu@192.168.200.86

-You can log into your slaves using the ``ubuntu`` user as well.
-You can get a list of slaves addresses by running:
+You can log into your agents using the ``ubuntu`` user as well.
+You can get a list of agents addresses by running:

 ::

-    $ heat output-show my-mesos-cluster mesos_slaves
+    $ heat output-show my-mesos-cluster mesos_agents
     [
       "192.168.200.182"
     ]